KDE/clazy/README.md

 Alternatively, set the `CLAZY_EXPORT_FIXES` env variable (works only with the plugin, not with standalone).
 Then run `clang-apply-replacements <folder_with_yaml_files>`, which will modify your code.

+When using fixits, prefer to run only a single check each time, so they don't conflict with each other modifying the same source lines.

 **WARNING**: Backup your code and make sure all changes done by clazy are correct.

 # Troubleshooting